-At Trinity Primary School we believe that a high-quality science education is the key to developing children’s understanding of the world around them and preparing them for the future.
+At Trinity Primary School we believe that a high-quality Science education is the key to developing children’s understanding of the world around them and preparing them for the future.
 This starts in our Early Years Foundation stage where our children learn through first hand experiences based on enquiry and interest led play.
-Our curriculum in Key Stage 1 builds upon these principles and encourages children to begin developing themselves as scientists.
-We want all our children to develop their skills by working scientifically with knowledge.
-We intend to use the setting around us to promote our science capital by making links to the outside world.
+Our curriculum in Key Stage 1 builds upon these principles and encourages children to begin developing themselves as scientists through independent and adult led exploration.
+In Key Stage 2, our children continue to think and work like scientists, using key vocabulary with confidence and raising questions to further investigate.
+We want all our children to develop their scientific skills by working scientifically with knowledge.
+We intend to use the setting around us to promote our Science capital by making links to the outside world.
+We utilise our Forest School time to apply the knowledge and skills taught in Science.

 Teachers and subject leaders have strong subject knowledge and understanding of knowledge and skills shared across the whole school.